Get all the latest data for Brussels

 So, is now a good time?

-Please note this is not financial or investment advice, we do not know your personal situation, and you should always do your own research before making any property purchase.
+This is not financial or investment advice, we do not know your personal situation, and every buyer should do their own research before buying a property in Brussels.

 Is it smart to buy now in Brussels, or should I wait as of 2026?